 Co-Founder & Chairman, Camp Harbor View

-Hill Holliday has been known throughout its history as possessing an unusual ability to build and nurture relationships.
-Much of that is due not only to Jack Connors’ determination to win business, but also to his genuine interest in people.
 Early in his career, he became interested and active in the philanthropic life of the city of Boston, serving on boards and leading civic campaigns.
 In fact, throughout Greater Boston, Jack Connors is known for these efforts as well as for his business acumen.
-Boston Magazine named him one of the most powerful people in Boston, and he’s been a major force behind initiatives such as Camp Harbor View, The Campaign for Catholic Schools, and The Edward M. Kennedy Institute.
-What’s more, Mr. Connors is an articulate advocate for Boston’s world-class hospitals, and is a passionate and respected voice in the Catholic community for greater lay participation in the Church.
-Throughout his years with Hill, Holliday, he often used the collective strengths and talents of the agency to make a difference for dozens of charitable organizations.
+Boston Magazine named him one of the most powerful people in Boston, and he’s been a major force behind initiatives such as The Campaign for Catholic Schools, and The Edward M. Kennedy Institute.

-Born in Boston, Mr. Connors is a graduate of Boston College and resides in Brookline,
+Born in Boston, Jack is a graduate of Boston College and resides in Brookline,

 Massachusetts.
-He and his wife, Eileen, have four children and twelve grandchildren.
+He and his wife, Eileen, have four children and thirteen grandchildren.

 John Connors, III